ClDaly2904/restaurant-booking-system/docs/README.md

 ### Availability Checker
 As part of the booking system, I wrote a function that checks the availability of tables for a certain time.
 This is a key element of the booking system as it helps to avoid disappointing guests through double bookings.
 The check availability function evaluates which tables are big enough for the party size, checks existing bookings for their table numbers and returns the tables that are both big enough for the party sizes and are not already booked.
 The way that the system books the tables also returns the smallest available table for the amount of guests to avoid empty seats and loss of revenue (i.e. will avoid booking a party of 2 to a table with 8 seats if a 2 seater table is available).
 This allows the restaurant to fit in as many guests as possible and maximise their profit.

+### Form validation
+Both the contact and availability forms have validation for each field to ensure that the user cannot submit invalid data.
+If the user inputs invalid data, the website will raise a ValidationError and inform the user what they have done wrong.
+This helps users to fill out the forms more quickly and accurately and minimise user frustration.

 ### Accounts
 I used all-auth to create an accounts system for Sushi & Sake.
 If users do not have an account, they can follow a simple sign-up process to create one with their chosen username and password.
 Once their account is created, they can use their username and password to log in to their own account, where they can then make and manage their bookings.
 As the all-auth system includes different levels of user, the restaurant staff can sign in with their admin logins to access the admin dashboard.
 The authentication system means that users without an account cannot make or manage bookings.